mnr/writing-wip/Do-Ye0n_lives_on.md

 "Sorry?" says Do-Ye0n.
 "That's all you have? *Sorry?* Where did you go?
 You said you'd call me the day after my appearance.
 What happened in there?"

 "It was a complex deal," replies Steve.
-"My office AI has been sorting this out for some time.
+"My office AI has been analyzing it for some time.
 It came up with three hundred and fifty-seven scenarios before it solved what happened.
-Jimbo didn't even know what happened until I had lunch with him last week."
+Jimbo didn't even know until I told him last week.
+We had lunch."

 "You had lunch with the guy who's responsible for this?"
 Do-Ye0n gestured at the prison-surplus terminal he was forced to gig with."

 "Yep.
 And I won't even include it in your billable hours.
 Here's the deal.
 You were doing a great job for Alpha60.
 A *really* great job.
 Alpha60 was eclipsing the market and Fairwell couldn't compete, so they hired a corporate raider to trip Alpha60 up."

-"But Fairwell provided my employment and legal contract?"
+"But Fairwell provided my employment and legal contract!"

 "Entirely opportunistic.
 Fairwell didn't expect Alpha60 to throw you under the bus.
 When you were available, they swooped in.
-You do have to admire how quick they put that package together."
+You do have to admire how quickly they put that package together."

 "But they aren't clever enough to keep me out of here."

 "Jimbo is a good litigator and you attracted a lot of action.
 More than I realized.
 Some big investors and international drug corporations formed a hedge fund, bought a strong position in your case, and made sure they didn't lose."

 "And now?" asks Do-Ye0n.
 He's not done being sarcastic.
-"You show up with a social visit and a big reveal.
+"You show up with a social visit.
 Should I make an appointment with your scheduler for repeat meeting in two years?"

 "No need," Steve pulls up a document for Do-Ye0n to see.
-"The first page is an early release.
+"This is an early release.
 It has some contingencies, but nothing you haven't already encountered over the last couple of years.
-It's the second document you'll find interesting."
+Take a look, but this second document is more interesting."

 "Let me see it," says Do-Ye0n.
 Steve waves the document over to him and it floats across the security barrier.
 "This is some sort of spreadsheet with my name on it."

 "Yep.
 You're no longer profitable.
 Hammurabi ran a cost-benefit analysis on your imprisonment.
 You make too much on your gigs to allow Hammurabi to claim you as a reimbursable burden and collect fees from the state.
 But you don't make enough to be in the top 20% of income producers for incarceration by Hamurabi.
 Additionally, they're not impressed by your long-term prospects.
-You're not profitable for them and they want to fill your bunk with someone who has a better chance of a big payoff."
+You're not profitable and they want to fill your bunk with someone who has a better payoff."

 "I'm being fired for being a non-performing asset," realizes Do-Ye0n.